johnsellin93/grab/README.md

 > Every extraction expands the active repository context and automatically updates the clipboard/tmux buffer with the accumulated result.

-> For larger investigations, assistants propose batches of `grab` commands that developers review and execute to progressively acquire the exact repository context required for a task.
+> For larger investigations, assistants propose batches of `grab` commands based on the problem statement and accumulated repository context to progressively acquire the exact repository evidence required for a task.
 See [`prompt.txt`](./prompt.txt) for an example workflow.

 > You are not copying results.
 You are exporting context.

 ```
 Small repository?